sulis-hpc/sulis-hpc.github.io/appnotes/matlab.markdown

 ```

 ## Running MATLAB
 Please do NOT run MATLAB on the login nodes under any circumstances!
-MATLAB is a very resource intensive application so it's important that you always follow the [Sulis Acceptable User Policy](../polices) and run MATLAB via the job scheduler.
+MATLAB is a very resource-intensive application so it's important that you always follow the [Sulis Acceptable User Policy](../polices) and run MATLAB via the job scheduler.
 As discussed in [Job submission](../gettingstarted/batchq) section, one option is to launch an interactive session

 ```bash
 {{site.data.terminal.prompt}} salloc --account=suxxx-somebudget -N 1 -n 1 --cpus-per-task=4 --mem-per-cpu=3850 --time=8:00:00
 ```

-after a successful resource allocation, the interactive session will bring to a computational node other from the login one.
+after a successful resource allocation, the interactive session will bring to a computational node other than the login one.
 MATLAB itself can be run interactively

 ```bash
 [user@node042(sulis) ~]$ module purge && module load MATLAB/2022a